Whole-grain Petri nets and processes: Whole-grain Petri nets

 \begin{blanko}{Graphs.} Graphs (in the sense of Section~\ref{sec:graphs}) are clearly Petri nets, interpreting nodes as transitions and edges as places.
 They are the Petri nets with the special property that every place is in the pre-set of at most one transition and in the post-set of at most one transition.
 The interplay between graphs and Petri nets is a main ingredient in the theory.
-In analogy with the category of graphs, we find: \end{blanko} \begin{lemma} The category $\kat{Petri}$ has pullbacks, and they are calculated pointwise (i.e.~separately on the $S$, $I$, $T$, $O$ components). \end{lemma} \begin{lemma} The category $\kat{Petri}$ has pushouts and coequalisers over unit graphs, and they are calculated pointwise.
-Every Petri net is the colimit of elementary graphs over unit graphs (transitions glued along places). \end{lemma}
+In analogy with the category of graphs, we find: \end{blanko} \begin{blankothm}{Lemma} The category $\kat{Petri}$ has pullbacks, and they are calculated pointwise (i.e.~separately on the $S$, $I$, $T$, $O$ components). \end{blankothm}

+\begin{blankothm}{Lemma} The category $\kat{Petri}$ has pushouts and coequalisers over unit graphs, and they are calculated pointwise.
+Every Petri net is the colimit of elementary graphs over unit graphs (transitions glued along places). \end{blankothm}

 \begin{blanko}{Example.} The Petri net $\pn P$ (from Example~\ref{ex:ex}) is the colimit of the graphs arranged in the grey diagram:

 \end{blanko}

 \begin{blanko}{Marking (or state).} A {\em marking} (also called a {\em state}\footnote{The tendency is to use the word `marking' as long as the Petri net is considered just a combinatorial or pictorial gadget, whereas `state' is used when the operational interpretation is in focus.}) of a Petri net $\pn P = SITOS$ is a map of finite sets $M \to S$, regarded as an etale map from $M\emptyset\emptyset\emptyset M$ to $\pn P$.
 The elements of $M$ are called {\em tokens}.
 Throughout, we shall use the letter $M$ for a set of tokens, and tacitly write $\pn M = M\emptyset\emptyset\emptyset M$ for the corresponding nodeless graph.